-The Company uses management's best estimates of the Fair Value of the Assets taken in settlement of debt by inspecting the property, obtaining appraisals and speaking with realtors in the area.
+The Company uses management's best estimates of the fair value of the property held for sale by inspecting the property, obtaining appraisals and speaking with realtors in the area.

-6. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+5. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 The principal accounting policies applied in the preparation of these Financial Statements are set out below.
 These policies have been consistently applied to all the periods presented, unless otherwise stated.